bigskysoftware/htmx/www/docs.md

 If you want to select a subset of the response HTML to swap into the target, you can use the [hx-select](/attributes/hx-select) attribute, which takes a CSS selector and selects the matching elements from the response.

+You can also pick out pieces of content for an out-of-band swap by using the [hx-select-oob](/attributes/hx-select-oob) attribute, which takes a list of element IDs to pick out and swap.

 #### Preserving Content During A Swap

 If there is content that you wish to be preserved across swaps (e.g. a video player that you wish to remain playing